MethanePowered/MethaneKit/Apps/01-HelloTriangle/README.md

 Application frame class `HelloTriangleFrame` is derived from the base class `Graphics::AppFrame` and extends it with render command list `render_cmd_list_ptr` and command list set `execute_cmd_list_set_ptr` submitted for rendering to frame buffer `index`.
-Application is initialized with default settings using `Graphics::AppSettings` structure, which is initialized with helper function `Samples::GetGraphicsAppSettings(...)`.
+Application is initialized with default settings using `Graphics::AppSettings` structure, which is initialized with helper function `Tutorials::GetGraphicsTutorialAppSettings(...)`.
 Destroying of application along with its resources is delayed until all rendering is completed on GPU.

 ```cpp